-The Accountable Executive will approve any changes, sign the new ASP, and forward to the RTA of Middle Tennessee Board of Directors for final review and approval.
+The Accountable Executive will review and approve any changes, sign the new ASP, and forward to the MTA Board of Directors for final review and approval.

 3. Safety Performance Targets

 Safety Performance Targets as Reported to the National Transit Database (NTD)